What is Buyer’s Premium in an Auction? | All About Buyers Premium

 Yes, it can.
 The buyer’s premium amount can vary between auction companies depending upon what they are selling and the expenses incurred for that particular auction.

-Does the type of auction affect the amount of buyers premium charged?
+Does the type of auction affect the amount of the buyer’s premium charged?

-Can the buyers premium be a determining factor in bidding strategy?
+Can the buyer’s premium be a determining factor in the bidding strategy?

-Certainly a wise bidder should take into consideration the amount of the buyers premium if they have a budget on a particular item.
+Certainly, a wise bidder should take into consideration the amount of the buyer’s premium if they have a budget for a particular item.